 Fees: $45 annual (besides first year), 3% or $5 balance transfer, 4% or $5 cash advances, $37 late

 The United States Bank provides its own version of a travel rewards credit card, the LANPASS Visa Signature Card.
-It has plenty of bonus offers which is evident in the description; overall, the card has surpasses many in the case of sheer volume of bonus offers.
-There is a secondary card for those who do not qualify for the signature card which has less to offer.
+Overall, this card surpasses many others in the case of sheer volume of bonus offers.
+There is a secondary card for those who do not qualify for the signature card, which has less to offer.

 U.S. Bank skips the introductory bonus stipulations.
-New card holders receive 20,000 LANPASS miles for simply making their first purchase with the Signature Card.
-There is an annual bonus as well.
-4,000 miles are given out each year for simply maintaining a membership.
+New cardholders receive 20,000 LANPASS miles for simply making their first purchase with the Signature Card.
+There is an annual bonus of 4,000 miles given out each year for simply maintaining a membership.
 These miles are redeemable at partner airlines with no cap limit on miles.

-Plenty of discounts and gifts are available to LANPASS Visa Signature card holders.
+Plenty of discounts and gifts are available to LANPASS Visa Signature cardholders.
 There is an annual, one-time discount of 20% on LAN purchases that is good for up to $1,000 on a single purchase.
-There are three fight upgrade coupons that are renewed each year.
+There are three flight upgrade coupons that are renewed each year.
 When purchasing tickets, there is a 25% bonus on miles each year.

-For those who do not qualify for the Visa Signature Card, travel rewards are offered at a reduced rate with fewer discounts (LANPASS Visa Card).
+For those who do not qualify for the Visa Signature Card, travel rewards are offered at a reduced rate with fewer discounts on the LANPASS Visa Card.
 While the rewards differ, the annual percentage rates are fairly similar with some fee variations.

-The annual fee of the Visa Signature Card is $75 following an introductory annual fee of $0; those who qualify for the lesser card only owe $45 a year after an initially waived annual fee.
-There are various transaction fees to remember.
+The annual fee for the Visa Signature Card is $75 following an introductory annual fee of $0; those who qualify for the lesser card only owe $45 a year after an initially waived annual fee.
+There are also various transaction fees.
 Balance transfers and check cash advances are charged either 3% or $5.
 ATM and over-counter cash advances are charged either 4% or $5.
-There are two foreign transaction rates: 2% of U.S. Currency or 3% of foreign currency.
+There are two foreign transaction rates: 2% for U.S. currency or 3% for foreign currency.
 The late payment fee is $37, and the returned payment fee is $35.
-The regular purchase and balance transfer APR are set between a range of 13.24% and 23.24%.
+The regular purchase and balance transfer APR is set between a range of 13.24% and 23.24%.
 Cash advance APR is 24.24%, but keep in mind that all of these rates are variable.